 - Hoopla Digital: Instant access to streaming movies, TV shows, ebooks, comics, and more.

 - Kanopy: Stream over 26,000 films. o Acorn TV: Streaming television from Britain and beyond.

 - Qello Concerts: Stream full-length concerts and music documentaries.

 Can I apply for a library card?

 Yes.
-Patrons can apply for a library card online.
-Fill out the pre-registration form then (248) 656-2900 and the RHPL Circulation team will assign you a library card you can pick up during regular business hours at the drive-thru window.
+Residents and those who work or own property in Rochester, Rochester Hills, or Oakland Township may apply for a library card online.
+Fill out the pre-registration form then call (248) 656-2900 and the RHPL Circulation team will assign you a library card you can pick up during regular business hours at the drive-thru window.